 They don’t often stick around to watch their young grow, and the young bees will stay in their cocoons through the winter.
 By the time spring and summer come around, the bees emerge as adults so that the cycle can repeat.

-The problems that honeybees face is affecting solitary bees as well, perhaps even more so, since they do not have a colony to rely on for sustenance and protection.
+The problems that honeybees face are affecting solitary bees as well, perhaps even more so, since they do not have a colony to rely on for sustenance and protection.
 Solitary bees are lone wolves, and the trials they have to face must be dealt with alone.

 In the case of pesticides, it’s been discovered that the toxicity they cause prevents solitary bees from reproducing at all.
 This could drastically affect the numbers of these already short-lived bees and cause their populations to dwindle.